Amsterdam Roller Derby

 Amsterdam Roller Derby is a women's flat track roller derby league based in Amsterdam, Netherlands.
 Founded in 2009, the league consists of two teams which compete against teams from other leagues, and is a member of the Women's Flat Track Derby Association (WFTDA).

 History

-Amsterdam Roller Derby was founded in 2009, the first league in the Netherlands.
+Amsterdam Roller Derby was founded in 2009 as the Amsterdam Derby Dames, the first league in the Netherlands.
 By 2010, it was one of four leagues in the country, and in 2011 it was featured on national television, on "Hart Van Nederland".